SyneRBI/SIRF-SuperBuild/docker/README.md

 - Docker
     + The free [Community Edition (CE)][docker-ce] is sufficient
+        + If you are installing on Linux, you will also have to follow the steps to [enable managing docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
     + [`docker-compose`][docker-compose]
     + If you are on Linux/CentOS/similar and have a GPU, install the [NVidia container runtime][NVidia-container-runtime].
 - The [`SIRF-SuperBuild` repository](https://github.com/SyneRBI/SIRF-SuperBuild)